-The background rates have been declining in 1999-2000, stayed flat through end of 2003, and have been increasing since 2004 (Fig. 6.24).
+The background rates have declined in 1999-2000, stayed flat through end of 2003, increased until the end of 2009, and have recently started to drop, following the solar cycle.
+(Fig. 6.24).
 If the background rate is anti-correlated with the solar cycle, we may expect a sharp decline of the rates in 2010, but no assumptions of this can be made for planning of observations.

 For aid in data analysis and planning background-critical observations, the CXC has combined a number of deep, source-free, flare-free exposures (including all components of the background) into background event files for different time periods.
+These blank-sky datasets, along with the detector-only (ACIS-stowed) background files (section 6.16.1), can be found in the CALDB.